987839088534212

 According to All Nursing Schools, an organization committed to helping nurses advance their careers, “Most travel nurse salaries meet or exceed those for permanent nurses with the same qualifications and certifications.”

-As mentioned above, location can affect travel nurse salaries.
+As we mentioned above, the location of your position can affect your travel nursing salary.

-For example, travel nurses in California can expect to make more there than anywhere else in the country.
+For example, right now travel nurses in New York can expect to make more there than anywhere else in the country.

-Additionally, according to ZipRecruiter, “As of Nov 3, 2020, the average annual pay for a Travel Nurse in the United States is $99,202 a year.”
+Additionally, according to ZipRecruiter, as of Nov 3, 2024, the average annual pay for a Travel Nurse in the United States is $101,132 a year.

-In addition to lucrative salaries, travel nurses may be enticed by other benefits and bonuses like:
+In addition to lucrative salaries, travel nurses may be enticed by other amazing benefits and bonuses like:

 • Paid housing accommodations